BJL156/BJL156/README.md

 ### Featured Project (Current)
 **[ARM C Compiler](https://github.com/BJL156/ARM-C-Compiler)**

 I'm currently building a compiler for a subset of C that lowers source code to AArch64 assembly.
-The produced assembly can then passed to my custom [ARM assembler](https://github.com/BJL156/ARM-Assembler) to generate a runnable ELF64 that can be executed on real hardware.
+The produced assembly can then passed to my custom [ARM assembler](https://github.com/BJL156/ARM-Assembler) to generate a runnable ELF64 that can be executed on real hardware or through an emulator such as QEMU.

 ### AArch64 Toolchain Roadmap
 I'm implementing each stage of the toolchain myself rather than relying on existing compiler toolchain, with the goal of understanding the entire path from source code to a final executable.